Pediatric Orthopedic Doctor

 At Tahoe Forest Orthopedics & Sports Medicine, our team of dedicated orthopedic experts is here for you.
 As specialty-trained and knowledgeable pediatric orthopedic doctors and surgeons, Dr. Jeffrey Dodd, Dr. John Foley, Dr. Jonathan Hagen, Dr. Andrew Ringnes, and Dr. Nina Winans are backed by the latest state-of-the-art technology and have extensive experience to bring your child the very best in orthopedic care.
 Our pediatric orthopedic doctors have the surgical and nonsurgical expertise your child needs to reach their goals.

 If your child has an orthopedic injury or condition, call (530) 587-7461 to schedule an appointment with one of our expert pediatric orthopedic doctors or surgeons or request an appointment online.
-We offer three convenient locations in Truckee, California, and Incline Village, Nevada: Tahoe Forest Orthopedics & Sports Medicine, Tahoe Forest Sports Medicine, and the Incline Village Community Hospital.
+We offer three convenient locations in Truckee, California, and Incline Village, Nevada: Tahoe Forest Orthopedics & Sports Medicine, Tahoe Forest Sports Medicine & Therapy Services, and the Incline Village Community Hospital.